 Pure commission sales jobs are just that – the salespeople are only paid according to what they sell.
 If a salesperson makes no sales for a month, he doesn’t get paid.
 However, successful salespeople tend to make a lot more money with a pure commission job than with the equivalent base plus commission job.

 Some pure commission jobs offer a safety net in the form of a “draw against commission.”
 The company pays its salespeople a set amount at the beginning of each period.
 At the end of the period, this prepayment is deducted from, however much the salesperson earned in commissions.
 If the salesperson earns more commissions than he was paid in the draw-down, he keeps the extra money.
 But if he earns less in commissions than his draw-down, he must pay the remainder back to the company.

 In commission only or base plus commission jobs, the commission can be calculated in two basic ways: straight or variable.
 Straight commissions are calculated as a set percentage or amount per sale.
 For example, if you’re selling cars, you might receive a commission of 10% of the sales price for each car you sell.
 If you’re selling gym memberships, you might be compensated a flat $25 per sale.
 Variable commissions are a bit more complicated, changing as you reach certain goals.
 For example, someone selling cars at a different dealership than the above example might make 5% on the first ten cars he sells within a given period and 15% on any cars he sells after the initial ten.

 In rare cases, a sales job will also pay residual commissions.
-This means that the salesperson will continue to receive commissions as long as a given account is active.
+It means that the salesperson will continue to receive commissions as long as a given account is active.
 Residual commissions are occasionally offered in insurance sales, for example – as long as a client keeps paying premiums, the salesperson keeps getting compensated.

 What’s Right for You?